MultiScreenSDK/multiscreen-guide/README.md

 ## How to get Tizen installed app running on the TV?
 1. Download sample Tizen installed app -  http://www.samsungdforum.com/TizenGuide/tizen4401/index.html
 2. Build/run mobile app(s).
-3. Build the TV app using the Tizen IDE (see below - How to get started with Tizen IDE)
+3. Build the TV app using the Tizen IDE [See Below](#how-to-get-started-with-tizen-ide).
-4. Put  TV in development mode and register dev machine (see below).
+4. Put  TV in development mode and register dev machine [See Below](#how-to-put the-tv-in-development-mode?).
 5. Create a target on IDE that points to the  TV (Go to the Connection explorer panel -> Remote device manager icon and enter the the TV IP address (The TV and the dev machine has to be in the same network).
 6. Run the project as a Tizen Web application (right click project -> Run as -> Tizen Web application).